ChristianIngwersen/BombermanRL/README.md

 DTU course 2456 Deep learning project.
 We've chosen the Pommerman reinforcement learning project.
 The environment used is the [playground enviroment](https://github.com/MultiAgentLearning/playground) used for the NIPS 2018 Pommerman competition (<https://www.pommerman.com>).

+## Reproduce results:
+In order to reproduce the results presented in the final handin, you should run the notebook `evolutionarystrategies/ReproduceResults.ipynb`

 ## Motivation
 Reinforcement learning is still a field in rapid development.
 A currently on-going competition on NIPS is to explore Multi-agent Reinforcement learning.
 We want to participiate in this current on-going exploration and study different methodics and their performance for this given problem.